zauberzeug/SimpleLocation/README.md

         ...
     }

+You can configure the system dialog behavior with `HowOftenShowUseLocationDialog` and `ShowNeverButtonOnUseLocationDialog`.
 **Using background location:** Works out of the box now.
 Your context no longer needs to be an `Activity`.
 You can use SimpleLocationManager in a `Service` now.

 ### iOS